Bank-Builder/ss-tool/README.md

 <pre>
 Usage: ss-tool [OPTION]...
-   Clones the repositories of multiple micro-services as per the ss.conf file and drops & recreates these discrete schemas into a single canonical database which it then round-trips back into the canonical repository
+   Clones the repositories of multiple micro-services as per the ss-tool.conf file and drops & recreates these discrete schemas into a single canonical database which it then round-trips back into the canonical repository